alan3737/cs377-project/README.md

 ## Instructions To Run The Program

+  Might need to have cargo installed if the commands below doesn't work

   "cargo run <algorithm> <inputfile>" - the command runs the program and it takes in a algorithm and text file as argument

   "cargo build" - compiles the program